 A software that can aid with the production process and improve the accuracy of production pertains to PlanetTogether’s Advanced Planning and Scheduling Software (APS).
 PlanetTogether’s Advanced Planning and Scheduling (APS) Software can easily be integrated with various other softwares such as ERP, MRP, and MPS and provide thorough insight and visibility into your overall supply chain.
 With APS, you can find yourself getting ahead of the competition, cutting costs, and ultimately increasing profitability within your overall operation.

 Advanced Planning and Scheduling (APS) software has become a must for modern-day manufacturing operations due to customer demand for increased product mix and fast delivery combined with downward cost pressures.
-APS can be quickly integrated with a ERP/MRP software to fill gaps where these system lack planning and scheduling flexibility and accuracy.
+APS can be quickly integrated with a ERP/MRP software to fill gaps where these systems lack planning and scheduling flexibility and accuracy.
 Advanced Planning and Scheduling (APS) helps planners save time while providing greater agility in updating ever-changing priorities, production schedules, and inventory plans.

 Implementation of Advanced Planning and Scheduling (APS) software will take your manufacturing operations to the next level of production efficiency, taking advantage of the operational data you already have in your ERP.